 FSU's win over Miami through the photography of Mike Olivella

-FSU's lack of experience on the offensive line made the 2012 season's success even more impressive as only Stork had more than one start among the front five heading into last year's campaign.
+FSU's lack of experience on the offensive line made the 2012 season's success even more impressive as only Stork had more than one start among the front five heading into the season.
 Erving spent his first two seasons as a defensive lineman before switching to offensive line, while Watson, a former collegiate basketball player from Manchester, England, had never played a down of NCAA Division I football.
 Jackson and Matias picked up their first starts against Notre Dame in the 2011 Champs Sports Bowl.
 Trickett was able to turn a question mark into an FSU strength in 2012 and helped develop Watson from an unknown prospect into a second round pick (No. 42 overall) by the Oakland Raiders in the 2013 NFL Draft.
-Heading into 2013, FSU will break in a new quarterback, but the front five will be arguably the Noles' strongest and most experienced group with Stork, Erving, Jackson and Matias returning as entrenched starters and senior Jacob Fahrenkrug (12 career starts) and juniors Austin Barron (three career starts) and Bobby Hart (nine career starts) capable of making an impact.

 In 2010, Trickett's line featured second round NFL draft pick Rodney Hudson.
 Hudson became one of the most decorated offensive linemen in school and ACC history, earning unanimous first team All-American honors in 2010.
 Hudson was one of three finalists for the Outland Trophy, won his second consecutive Jacobs Blocking Trophy as the ACC's most dominant lineman and was only the second lineman in league history to be selected All-ACC four times.
 Trickett's unit led the way for three Seminole running backs who gained more than 400 yards rushing on the ground.
 It was only the sixth time in FSU history that a trio gained more than 400 yards in a season.
-FSU ran for more than 200 yards five times as a team including a 298-yard performance against in-state rival Miami which capped off a string of four consecutive 200-yard rushing games - BYU (278), Wake Forest (201), Virginia (256) and Miami (298).
-FSU ran for 218 yards in the Chick-fil-A bowl win over SEC East Champion South Carolina.
 Center Ryan McMahon finished his career as the all-time leader in career starts (53) after Trickett converted the defensive tackle into a mainstay on the offensive line for four years.
-Going into 2011, his bookends - tackles Datko and Sanders - garnered preseason honors.

 Four FSU linemen - Hart, Hudson, McMahon and Datko - garnered Freshman All-American honors while playing for Trickett.
 He has coached 17 players that have been named either first or second team freshmen All-Americans.